Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of West Lakes Shore had an extremely high national income level according to latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers was $60,524 and the average income stood at $80,735, compared to Greater Adelaide's figures of $54,808 and $66,852 respectively.
+The suburb of West Lakes Shore has an extremely high income level nationally, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in West Lakes Shore is $60,524, and the average income stands at $80,735.
+This compares to figures for Greater Adelaide of $54,808 (median) and $66,852 (average).
 Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $65,850 (median) and $87,840 (average) as of September 2025.
-From the 2021 Census, household, family and personal incomes in West Lakes Shore cluster around the 54th percentile nationally.
-Income analysis reveals that the $1,500 - 2,999 bracket dominates with 31.6% of residents (1,110 people), aligning with the region where this cohort likewise represents 31.8%.
-After housing costs, residents retain 87.6% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 7th decile.
+According to the 2021 Census, household, family, and personal incomes in West Lakes Shore cluster around the 54th percentile nationally.
+Income analysis reveals that the $1,500 - $2,999 bracket dominates with 31.6% of residents (1,110 people), aligning with the region where this cohort likewise represents 31.8%.
+After housing costs, residents retain 87.6% of income, reflecting strong purchasing power.
+The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 7th decile.

 Frequently Asked Questions - Income